nananananana6/temp1/README.txt

 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is *山田雄大*です, a new site template with a minimal, semi-retro look (inspired by old instruction manuals) and, as you might guess from its name, a strong emphasis on type.
+This is Strongly Typed, a new site template with a minimal, semi-retro look (inspired by old instruction manuals) and, as you might guess from its name, a strong emphasis on type.
 It's fully responsive, built on HTML5/CSS3, and includes styling for all basic page elements.
 Demo images* are courtesy of